 Here's a handy checklist of what your pet gerbils need to stay healthy and happy and behave as they would in the wild.

-- Plenty of opportunities to hide and dig at all times of the day and night.
-As prey animals, gerbils are naturally timid and use their large, deep burrows to protect them from predators, which they construct themselves by digging.
+- To be able to hide and dig at all times, day and night.
+As prey animals, gerbils are naturally timid and use their large, deep burrows to protect themselves from predators, which they construct by digging.

-- Space to exercise, play together and have appropriate enrichment at all times of the day and night.
-A running wheel can help with this, but additional opportunities are also necessary and the wheel should not be the only enrichment provided.
+- Space to exercise and play together at all times of the day and night.
 Wild gerbils are usually active both day and night in the summer, tending to spend more time underground in the winter and emerging only on the sunniest days.

-- Providing with additional tubes of no less that 5cm diameter - or they will get stuck!
-Avoid plastic objects due to the gerbils¿ tendency to gnaw - tunnels made of wood or hay are ideal.
+- Tubes and tunnels - gerbils naturally make burrows, so give them tubes and tunnels to recreate this wild behaviour.
+Give them tubes of no less than 5cm diameter - or they will get stuck!
+Avoid plastic objects, as gerbils will gnaw them - tunnels made of wood or hay are ideal.

-- Objects such as a large stone that they can use for scent-marking.
-Gerbils of both sexes have a strong motivation to scent-mark their territory using their bellies and feet.
+- Objects they can scent-mark, such as a large stone.
+Gerbils recognise each other by their own scent, and both sexes have a strong motivation to scent-mark their territory using their bellies and feet.
 They may also use urine and faeces.
-Gerbils recognise each other by their own scent.

 Never startle or frighten your gerbils, as they'll assume they're in danger if they hear loud or threatening noises.
 If a gerbil perceives a threat, they'll thump their hind feet rapidly, which will prompt the whole group to disappear into the burrow.
 Never leave your gerbils out of their gerbilarium unattended or overnight.